 Living Right and Being Free

 Merle Haggard was born in a boxcar.
 Literally.
-His parents—James and Flossie Haggard—left Checotah, Oklahoma during the Dust Bowl and headed west, like thousands of other families with nowhere else to go.
+His parents, James and Flossie Haggard, left Checotah, Oklahoma during the Dust Bowl and headed west, like thousands of other families.
 They settled in Oildale, California and converted an old boxcar into a home.
 That’s where Merle came into the world in 1937.

-He didn’t grow up easy.
-His father died when Merle was nine.
-From there, things fell apart as he ran away, got in trouble and spent time in juvenile detention and eventually tried to rob a Bakersfield tavern.
+He didn’t grow up easy, and his father died when Merle was nine.
+From there, things fell apart as he ran away, got in all kinds of trouble and spent time in juvenile detention.
 In 1957 he was convicted of burglary, and, after a failed attempt to escape from a county jail, he was caught and sentenced to San Quentin where he served two years before being paroled in 1960.

-After he was released, he started playing small clubs and Capitol Records noticed.
-He signed a record deal with them, and by the late 1960s he had a string of country hits and a national following.
-His songs had edge, and he sang about real life: prison, regret, labor, family, loss.
+After he was released, he started playing guitar in small clubs, and it was not that long before Capitol Records noticed.
+By the late 1960s he had a string of country hits and a national following.
+His songs were about real life: prison, regret, labor and family.

 In 1965, he married Bonnie Owens, a Blanchard, Oklahoma native and his second wife.

 In 1969, the country was deeply divided.
 Protests against the war in Vietnam were happening around the country.
-The counterculture was in full swing.
-Traditional values and institutions were under fire, and the tension was everywhere—from college campuses to living rooms.
+Traditional values and the counterculture were in a war at home.

-Released on September 29, 1969, Okie from Muskogee entered Billboard’s country chart on October 11, and by the November 15 listing, it was starting a month at No. 1.
-Its impact was immediate—the band traveled to Muskogee’s Civic Center that same week to record a live album.
-After a set featuring many of Haggard’s best-loved songs to that point, he closed with the song named after the town.
+Released on September 29, 1969, Okie from Muskogee was Billboard’s No. 1 country hit by November 15th, starting a month at No. 1.
+Its popularity was instant, and the band traveled to Muskogee’s Civic Center that same week to record a live album.

 The song made its position clear right away: